 11. Your social life will stay the same - or get better

 When people consider giving up drinking, social situations are often the biggest prevention.
-What will I drink at the bar?
+What will I drink instead?
 What will my friends say?
-Will my Friday nights be quite as fun?
-It’s a fair assumption, says Ruari Fairbairns (opens in new tab), who founded One Year No Beer (opens in new tab) after his own journey into sobriety - but the benefits almost always outweigh what you may (or may not) be missing out on.
+How am I going to relax in the evening?
+It’s a fair assumption, says Ruari Fairbairns, who founded One Year No Beer after his own journey into sobriety - but the benefits almost always outweigh what you may (or may not) be missing out on.

 “For many people, social occasions and alcohol go hand in hand.
-Whether it’s to calm first date nerves or just because it’s a convenient option to head to the bar after work, alcohol is woven into our social culture to alleviate pressure and nerves surrounding social situations,” he explains.
+Whether it’s to calm first date nerves or just because it’s a convenient option, alcohol is woven into our social culture to alleviate daily pressures and any social nerves,” he explains.
 “However, as well as being expensive, alcohol can cause you to lose inhibitions that are all too important for setting boundaries.
 Hangovers can cause post-event embarrassment and anxiety as you mentally replay what you said or how you acted over and over.”

 It’s a feeling we know all too well but it can also have a long-term impact on your social life.
-“Consuming too much alcohol could lead to memory loss, blackouts, and increased anxiety as you build up a tolerance to alcohol as well,” he adds, all of which don't exactly make for a good night out.
+“Consuming too much alcohol could lead to memory loss, blackouts, and increased anxiety as you build up a tolerance to alcohol as well,” he adds, all of which don't exactly make for a good night out or a relaxing evening in.

-Nowadays, there are also plenty of tasty options to choose from, like mocktails, non-alcoholic drinks in a can, and no- and low-alcohol drinks to replace your favorites with.
-“There’s never been so much choice, so experiment and explore what’s available with an open mind,” Ruari says.
+Nowadays, there are also plenty of tasty options to choose from, like mocktails, non-alcoholic drinks in a can, and no- and low-alcohol drinks to replace your favourites with.
+“There’s never been so much choice, so experiment and explore what’s available with an open mind,” Fairbairns says.
+If you're looking for inspiration, stories from those who've given up drinking themselves or books how to do it, quit lit guides and audiobooks out there.

 How long does it take to benefit from no alcohol?

-You should notice changes in your sleeping pattern, productivity, and energy levels, within five to seven days - long before the end of Sober October.
+You should notice changes in your sleeping pattern, productivity, and energy levels, within five to seven days of swapping your drinks to alternatives to alcohol.
 “When people decide to stop drinking, depending on how much they’ve been drinking before, sleep starts to become more regulated within five to seven days,” says Dr Sue Peacock.
 “Then after two weeks, most people notice a great improvement in their sleep and daily functioning.
 After a month, our sleep becomes regulated and we feel well rested in the morning.”